metaboulie/portfolio/src/content/blog/help_batman.md

 ```fish
 brew uses --installed uv
 λ> hatch
 ```

-That's fair.
+That's fair 😎

-So, why not make a blog about every single one of them.
+So, why not make a blog about every single one of them. (a really boring idea)

 And this starts with the one and the only one: